DylanPJackson/csh_intro_evaluator/README.md

 1. A copy of the CSH databases was acquired in the form of a raw NoSQL dump.
 A local SQL database was created from that dump.
 Various SQL queries were made to get the appropriate features and results.
-2. The model itself is a logistic regression model which
+2. Various design considerations were taken into account when trying to figure out what model / approach to use, but in the end I settled with a basic logistic regression model using the One Vs. All approach.
+(Of course, I'm still toying around with other possibilities)
+3. Testing was done to find the optimal hypothesis function, and eventually I settled on one that has decent prediction accuracy of around 83%.
+4. The data available for this project was about 200 entries, so a traditional split of 60/30/10 (or whatever standard you like) was not very feasible.
+Thus, attempts are being made to find what others have done in similar situations and how they solved this issue.

 ### Usage
 Want to see whether or not you'd make it into CSH?
-Follow these steps
+Follow these steps (If you have any questions about this, message me on Slack or email me!)
 1. Go ahead and download ai\_vote.py.
 2. Make sure you have numpy and scipy installed in your working directory.
+3. Get you conditional data from conditional.csh.rit.edu, or ask an RTP to grab your info from the server.
-3. Now run the program!
+4. Now run the program!
 You can do this in one of two ways :
     1. File mode : Simply run the file with '-f' and then the filename afterwards
-       - Ex : python ai\_vote.py -f dylan\_info.csv
+       - Ex : python ai\_vote.py -f example\_file.csv
        - For convenience sake, make your file a .csv with the columns in the following format :
      name,signatures_missed,house_meetings_missed,directorship_meetings_attended,technical_seminars_attended,socials
        - socials is just a 1 or 0 for if you did or did not do any social events.
+       - If you're confused about the formatting, just check my example file, 'example_file.csv'
     2. Command line mode : Supply all of the conditional data through command line argument in the below format
        - python ai\_vote.py s_m h_m d_a t_a s
           - s_m : number of signatures missed